pooja-premnath/Computer-Science-and-Engineering-Bachelors-Theory-Coursework/Semester 3/UMA2377 Discrete Mathematics/README.md

 - Lagrange’s Theorem
 - Definitions and Examples of Rings and Fields

-## UNIT V: Lattices and Boolean Algebra
+## Unit V: Lattices and Boolean Algebra
 - Partial Ordering
 - Posets
 - Lattices as Posets